ClipTraining

 Outcome

-• Scales to ~20k video clips
+• Production-ready semantic video search system, scaling to ~20k video clips

 • Enables conversational and API-based search experiences